 "Best Breaking Weather" - Louisiana Associated Press in 2014.

 "#PeoplesChoice" - Baton Rouge Social Media Society in 2017

 Robert Gauthreaux III is the Weekend Meteorologist at WBRZ-TV.
 He also updates WBRZ's 24/7 weather channel, builds weather graphics, conducts research, and covers breaking weather events.
 He joined the Channel 2 News team in March of 2014.

 Robert was born in New Orleans and grew up in Mandeville, Louisiana.
 He then lived in Puyallup, Wash. for 12 years.
-He received his Bachelor's Degree in Meteorology from the University of South Alabama in 2011.
-Robert is currently finishing his Master's Degree in Climatology at LSU under the Louisiana State Climatologist.
+He received his Bachelor's Degree in Meteorology from the University of South Alabama in 2011, and his Master's Degree in Climatology at LSU in 2017 under the Louisiana State Climatologist.
 Previously at LSU, Robert was a graduate assistant for NOAA's Southern Regional Climate Center, and was also the school's first and only "Chief Meteorologist" for TigerTV and KLSU.
 He reported live from Houma, La. during the landfall of Hurricane Isaac in 2012.

 Robert has always been a lifelong learner and meteorology piqued his interest at a very young age.
 His first impacted by the science during Hurricane Andrew in 1992.
 It was a very eventful night which included a frog in the dryer among other things.
 Robert grew up watching Meteorologist Nash Roberts keep the city of New Orleans calm in times of despair.
 He remains one of Robert's greatest heroes.
 In high school, Robert and another future journalist created the school's first live news program, where he volunteered to present the weather.
 That's when he knew he was destined to become a broadcast meteorologist.